rewe-digital-incubator/composer/readme.md

 { path: "/", method: "GET", type: "PROXY", ttl: 2000, target: "https://www.rewe-digital.com/" }
 ```

-The same requirements applies to an included service, therefore the template service can add an optional `ttl` attribute.
+The same requirements is valid for included services, therefore the template service can add an optional `ttl` attribute to the `ìnclude`tag.

 *Example*
 ```